AdemiluaIbukunoluwa/game-schedule-api/README.md

 # GAME SCHEDULE
+This system fetches data from a sports API, processes the data using container

+## Terminologies
-A **container** allows us to run and package apps and the required dependencies that the application needs Having multiple containers provides high availability, the application load balancer directs traffic between the containers A **dockerfile** creates an image from the container **ECS** runs the dockerized flask app in a scalable serverless environment using AWS Fargate - serverless compute for ECS The **API Gateway** creates the sports api endpoint which users will use to access the data
+A **container** allows us to run and package apps and the required dependencies that the application needs<br/>
+Having multiple containers provides high availability, the application load balancer directs traffic between the containers<br/>
+A **dockerfile** creates an image from the container<br/>
+**ECS** runs the dockerized flask app in a scalable serverless environment using AWS Fargate - serverless compute for ECS<br/>
+The **API Gateway** creates the sports api endpoint which users will use to access the data